Pee-wee Herman actor Paul Reubens dies from cancer at 70

 The Pee-wee character would become a cultural constant for much of the 1980s, though an indecent exposure arrest in 1991 would send him into entertainment exile for years.

-Herman created Pee-wee when he was part of the Los Angeles improv group The Groundlings in the late 1970s.
+Reubens created Pee-wee when he was part of the Los Angeles improv group The Groundlings in the late 1970s.
 The live “Pee-wee Herman Show” debuted at a Los Angeles theater in 1981 and was a success with both kids during matinees and adults at a midnight show.

 The show closely resembled the format the Saturday morning TV “Pee-wee’s Playhouse” would follow years later, with Herman living in a wild and wacky home with a series of stock-character visitors, including one, Captain Karl, played by the late “Saturday Night Live” star Phil Hartman.
 In the plot, Pee-wee secretly wishes to fly.